CHIEF EDWARD W. BUSHYHEAD

 Even though Bushyhead knew San Diego was without a newspaper, he was not all that enthusiastic about relocating.
 Trusting Gatewood’s business instinct, Bushyhead agreed to go but with one condition - Gatewood could not list his name on the paper as the publisher.

-Perhaps he knew the towns’ feelings towards Indians and thought he would be more of a hindrance than an asset.
+Perhaps he knew the towns’ feelings towards Native American's and thought he would be more of a hindrance than an asset.
 The silent partner arrangement lasted the first eight months of the San Diego Unions existence with Gatewood listing J.N.
 Briseno, a newspaper employee, as the publisher.
 If Bushyhead hoped to stay in the background forever it didn’t happen.
 In less than a year Gatewood had reached the burnout point and wanted out.
 As soon as he quit, Bushyhead had little choice but to step to the forefront and take over regardless of what San Diegan's thought.